based2/KB/network/ip_filter.md

 block from any to 95.217.209.180
 # https://threatfox.abuse.ch/browse/malware/win.vidar/
 block from any to 95.217.215.24
+# DNS https://blog.sucuri.net/2024/03/sign1-malware-analysis-campaign-history-indicators-of-compromise.html stat.counter247[.]live
+block from any to 95.217.217.254
 # A.ch TF
 block from any to 95.217.236.92
 # https://threatfox.abuse.ch/browse/malware/win.vidar/